Last Updated: October 12, 2022

 Is the Apothic Crush red wine sweet?

-The Apothic Crush is smoother than most red blends on the market.
-However, it features spicy cinnamon notes and is a little drier and acidic in the finish.
+No, but the Apothic Crush is smoother than most red blends on the market.
+It features spicy cinnamon notes and is a little drier and acidic in the finish.

 How do you drink the Apothic Crush wine?